First look around new Master Debonair as popular East Boldon menswear store expands

 Speaking about what draws people to the village store, Eve said: “We’ve never been about labels, we’ve always been more about fit, price and style.
 Sometimes men think tailoring isn’t for them, but it’s great seeing them gain confidence from a piece that fits well.”

-The new site has given the business the chance to stock more casual wear, as well as more well-known brands such as Farah, alongside the suits which helped them make their name.
-Another major addition is bigger changing rooms.
+The new site has given the business the chance to stock more casual wear and well-known brands.

-Eve explains: “In the original site we would have a 40-minute wait for changing rooms on a Saturday so being able to offer bigger changing rooms was really important.
-There’s also areas where people can sit and wait and charge their phones or just have a cup of coffee.
-We’re dog and kid friendly too, it’s a very sociable shop.”

-Women coming into the shop with their partners has also led to the planned branch into women’s wear.